jmcrego/MiNMT/README.md

 Thus obtaining `SP_en.model`, `SP_en.vocab`, `SP_fr.model` and `SP_fr.vocab`.

-* (1.b) You can also skip this preprocessing step if your data is already tokenized.
+You can skip this preprocessing step if your data is already tokenized.
 In this case vocabularies must be created:

 A single vocabulary for both data sides: